About Your Credit Score

-The most widely used credit scores are called FICO scores, which were developed by Fair Isaac & Company, Inc. Your FICO score ranges from 350 (high risk) to 850 (low risk).
-We've written a lot more on FICO here.
+The most widely used credit scores are called FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
+The FICO score ranges from 350 (high risk) to 850 (low risk).
+For details on FICO, read more here.

-Credit scores only assess the information contained in your credit reports.
-They don't take into account income, savings, amount of down payment, or demographic factors like gender, race, national origin or marital status.
-Fair Isaac invented FICO specifically to exclude demographic factors.
-Credit scoring was invented as a way to consider solely what was relevant to a borrower's likelihood to repay a loan.
+Your credit score is a direct result of your history of repayment.
+They never take into account your income, savings, amount of down payment, or factors like gender, race, national origin or marital status.
+These scores were invented specifically for this reason.
+Credit scoring was developed as a way to consider solely what was relevant to a borrower's willingness to repay a loan.

 Your current debt load, past late payments, length of your credit history, and a few other factors are considered.
 Your score results from positive and negative information in your credit report.
 Late payments will lower your credit score, but consistently making future payments on time will raise your score.